 Page 1 of 6

 ack home in Charlottesville, Virginia, in December of 1806, Meriwether Lewis listened to a brief welcoming speech at a banquet in his honor.
 The orator spoke of the promises of "regions yet groaning under unviolated forests."
 Lewis responded similarly: "With you I trust, that the discoveries we have made will not long remain unimproved."
-What has happened in the forests the expedition "discovered" as they crossed the Bitterroot Divide and proceeded north down the Bitterroot Valley early in September, 1805?
+What has happened in the forests the expedition "discovered" as they crossed the Bitterroot Divide and proceeded north down the Bitterroot Valley early in early September of 1805?

 Content reviewed by: Stephen F. Arno, Intermountain Fire Sciences Laboratory; Mary Horstman, Forest Historian, Bitterroot National Forest; Stan Underwood, Sula Ranger District, Bitterroot National Forest.